TakahiroMonno/AttractingContributors/README.md

 # Please indicate your favourite places to eat near NAIST.

 # List of place
-- mamemame saisai
+- Daily Yamazaki
-- Gusto
+- Starbucks